ywangd/pybufrkit/README.rst

     pybufrkit decode -m --continue-on-error FILE

     # Filter through a multi-message file and only decode messages
-    # that have data_category equals to 2
+    # that have data_category equals to 2.
+See below for details
-    # skipping any erroneous messages and continue on next one
+    # about usable filter expressions.
     pybufrkit decode -m --filter '${%data_category} == 2' FILE

     # Decode a BUFR file and display it in a hierarchical structure